 - Economy Plan – Bank transfers can take 3 – 5 days, so they aren’t always great for pressing expenses.
 However, their lower fees and rates can help you save money.
 In some situations, Remitly might even waive your transfer fee altogether.

 There are several ways to fund your Remitly transfer.
 Note that some payment, transfer and money collection transfer options may not be available in certain locations:

-- Bank/e-Transfer – This is normally the slowest but cheapest form of Remitly transfer.
-However, in places like the U.K., bank to bank transfers are actually the fastest payment method (Faster Payments Service).
+- Bank Account – This is normally the slowest but cheapest form of Remitly transfer.

 Learn more about how to transfer money to a bank account.